siplab-gt/cleo/CONTRIBUTING.md

 ```

 ## Style
-We will follow PEP8 conventions.
+We will use Black auto-formatting.